-- To show or hide backup policies with a specific status, use the status buttons at the top of the list (Show all policies, Show failed policies, Show policies with warnings, Show successful policies, Show running policies).
+To show or hide backup policies with a specific status, use the status buttons at the top of the list (Show all policies, Show failed policies, Show policies with warnings, Show successful policies, Show running policies).

-- To show or hide backup policies by type, use the job type buttons at the top of the list (Show Windows policies, Show Linux policies, Show Mac policies, Show AIX policies, Show Solaris policies).
+- To show or hide backup policies by type, use the job type buttons at the top of the list (Show all policies, Show Windows policies, Show Linux policies, Show Mac policies, Show AIX policies, Show Solaris policies).

-- To find backup policies by name, use the search field at the top right corner.
+- To find backup policies by name, use the search field at the top of the list.

-The list of backup policies shows all Veeam Backup Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac, Veeam Agent for Oracle Solaris and Veeam Agent for Unix backup policies for the backup infrastructure level that you selected in the inventory pane.
+The list of backup policies shows all Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac, Veeam Agent for Oracle Solaris and Veeam Agent for Unix backup policies for the backup infrastructure level that you selected in the inventory pane.

 For every backup policy in the list, the following details are available:

 - Policy Name — name of a backup policy

-- Policy Type — backup job type (Windows Agent Police, Linux Agent Policy, Mac Agent Policy, Solaris Agent Policy, AIX Agent Policy)
+- Policy Type — backup policy type (Windows Agent Police, Linux Agent Policy, Mac Agent Policy, Solaris Agent Policy, AIX Agent Policy)

 - Status — latest status of applying the backup policy (Success, Warning, Failed)

-- Computers — list of computers to which a backup policy was applied
+- Computer — list of computers to which a backup policy was applied

 - IP Address — IP addresses of computers to which a backup policy was applied